imanechkikar/CV/README.md

 ###Shanti Travel Adventure Tours Pvt Ltd
 __Travel Advisor (Intern)__ &mdash; New Delhi, India | _September 2009 - December 2009_

-My main tasks were the organization of individualor group tours in the Indian Sub-continent.
+My main tasks were the organization of individual or group tours in the Indian Sub-continent.
 I was required to deal with customer bookings, responding to enquiries, create and design travel itineraries and quotations.
 I was in charge of the translations from various languages to English and vice versa and from Italian to French and vice versa, and for the preparation of PowerPoint presentations.
 My responsibilities included surveying various locations and meeting and negotiating with local hotels, agencies, transporters and guides.

 More about me